ogham/rust-term-grid/README.md

 # Installation

-This crate works with [Cargo](http://crates.io).
+This crate works with [Cargo](https://crates.io).
 Add the following to your `Cargo.toml` dependencies section:

 ```toml
 [dependencies]
 term_grid = "0.1"
 ```

+The earliest version of Rust that this crate is tested against is [Rust v1.31.0](https://blog.rust-lang.org/2018/12/06/Rust-1.31-and-rust-2018.html).

 ## Usage